dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 ## 12.7.
 Streamlining your codebase

 The setup described in this paper is built using only 2 file types: YAML and _makefiles_.
 YAML is used for declaring the state of the entire infrastructure-configuration, while _makefiles_ are only for the initial bootstrapping.
-Everything is declared as _Infrastructure as Code_ and checked into git (_GitOps_).
+Everything is declared as _Infrastructure as Code_ and checked into git.

 "Since Crossplane makes use of Kubernetes, it uses many of the same tools and processes, enabling more efficiency for users - without the need to learn and maintain entirely new tools" [[source](https://blog.upbound.io/outgrowing-terraform-and-migrating-to-crossplane/)].
 This creates a highly streamlined infrastructure because it does not require knowledge about e.g., Terraform, Ansible, or multiple scripting languages.
 This is a huge benefit of this setup.